Denture Clinic in Delta, BC

 Dentures: How Does Getting Them Work?

 First, you will go in for a consultation with your denturist, dentist, or orthodontist to determine exactly what type of dentures are right for you and, if you require complete dentures, whether immediate or conventional dentures would fit your needs better.

 If you are getting complete dentures, you will need to have any existing teeth extracted first.
 After your tooth extraction, your denturist will have you bite into a putty substance in order to make impressions of your gum line if you are getting conventional dentures.
 If you are getting immediate dentures, they will be given to you right after your extraction and you can begin wearing them right away.

 Your new dentures should be worn all day and taken out at night.
 At first, dentures might feel loose, uncomfortable, or cause some soreness.
 This is normal and will dissipate after the first few weeks of wearing them as your mouth muscles adjust.

 Dentures, Care and Maintenance

 Dentures do wear down over time because they are made of materials that are more fragile than teeth–usually resin, plastic, or porcelain.
-This means you will have to have them replaced every 5-7 years, such as a soft reline, hard reline or rebasing.
+This means they may need additional maintenance care every 5-7 years, such as a soft reline, hard reline or rebasing.

 Proper cleaning is important.
 False teeth still harbour plaque, tartar, and bacteria, which lead to gum disease and other health problems, so it is essential to continue to maintain good oral hygiene habits by cleaning your dentures daily and brushing your gums gently with a soft toothbrush to keep them healthy.

 Are you looking to get dentures?
 Tsawwassen Family Dental has a professional denturist on staff, so you can rest assured that you get the expert care you deserve.
 Don’t hesitate, contact us and visit our experienced Delta denture clinic today!